 B. DEFINITION AND PROCESS

-It is the responsibility of each officer and board member to discharge his or her duties in good faith, in a manner the person reasonably believes to be in the best interest of the organization, and with the care an ordinarily prudent person in a like position would exercise under similar circumstances.
+It is the responsibility of officers and board members to discharge their duties in good faith, in a manner reasonably believed to be in the best interest of the organization, and with the care an ordinarily prudent person in a like position would exercise under similar circumstances.

-In connection with any actual or possible conflict of interest, an interested person must disclose the existence of his or her financial interest and be given the opportunity to disclose all material facts relating to his or her financial interest to the officers and board members considering the proposed transaction or arrangement.
+In connection with any actual or possible conflict of interest, interested persons must disclose the existence of their financial interest and be given the opportunity to disclose all material facts relating to their financial interest to the officers and board members considering the proposed transaction or arrangement.